How to apply to the Indigenous Partnerships for Species at Risk

 Contact Us

-For general questions, enquiries, and news about the IPSAR, including funding opportunities, please contact the National IPSAR Office or any of our regional coordinators.
+For general questions, enquiries, and news about IPSAR, including funding opportunities, please contact the National IPSAR Office.
+Please include your location (province or territory) in your email.

 National IPSAR Office